-One of nine mating pairs of the extinct turtle Allaeochelys crassesculpta found at the Messel Pit fossil site in Germany.
+Researchers have discovered nine mating pairs of the extinct turtle Allaeochelys crassesculpta (one pair shown here) at the Messel Pit fossil site in Germany.
 The male (to the right) is about 20 percent smaller than the female.
+[Read full story]

 The extinct turtles would have looked very similar to their closest living relative, the pig-nosed turtle (Carettochelys insculpta), shown here, from New Guinea and Australia, just much smaller.